Li-Evan/Li-Evan/README.md

 # Evan Li

-PhD dropout.
 Early core member at an AI startup.

 Left academia to build.
 In the AI era, shipping products beats publishing papers.